taocpp/config/doc/All-Config-Functions.md

 ## string

-The `string` function transforms a binary value into a string value.
+The `string` function transforms a binary value into a string value and leaves string values unchanged.
 It validates that the binary data is valid UTF-8 and produces an error if that is not the case.

 #### Example taoCONFIG Input File